Hydra9268/Optimizely-Remodal/README.md

 `CHECKWAIT`

 Forces jQuery to wait this long in milliseconds before doing anything.
-This is important because most modal libraries do not update the DOM until after the modal is triggered, either by a click or some other condition.
-Because of this you'll want to delay jQuery by 0.5 - 0.75 seconds.
-This should force the cookiecheck, modal population and jQuery adjustments to happen in sequential order.

 `CHECKSPEED`

 How fast in milliseconds for listener to check DOM for existance of PC modal.
+This is important because most modal libraries do not update the DOM until after the modal is triggered; either by a click event or some other method.
+Because of this you'll want to delay jQuery by about 0.5 - 0.75 seconds (your preference).
+This should force the cookie check, modal population and jQuery adjustments to happen in sequential order.

 `THEEND`